 It is the policy of the Moline Police Department to respond to misconduct complaints against staff members while recognizing our responsibility to provide the best service possible to the community.
 It is the responsibility of the supervisor to receive the complaint, gather all information possible from the complainant and forward it to the appropriate supervisor.
-A supervisor may be able to resolve the issue or handle minor rules violation without signed citizen complaint forms.
-All signed written complaints requiring a formal or informal investigation are to be logged in the Chief’s office.
+A supervisor may be able to resolve the issue or handle minor rule violations without a citizen complaint form.
+All written complaints requiring a formal or informal investigation are to be logged in the Chief’s office.

 A citizen can file a complaint about:

 - A department operational procedure or policy

 For more information: Download a Citizen Commendation or Complaint Resolution Brochure